 |Travel & Subsistence||£0 - £1000||

-Dependent on location students will need to pay for travel, accommodation and meals whilst completing on the job training.
+Dependent on location students will need to pay for travel, accommodation and meals whilst completing practical training.

 Apply directly to the University if you live outside the UK/EU.

-This aircraft maintenance engineering degree course offers excellent career opportunities worldwide.
+This Aircraft Maintenance Engineering programme offers excellent career opportunities worldwide.
 The EASA Part-66 Licence qualifies its holders to be selected for further aircraft-type authorisation before being permitted to sign off aircraft for flight.
 You can gain employment throughout the UK and across the world with manufacturing companies, commercial airlines, air-taxi operators, flying schools, the armed forces and commercial long-haul flights.
 There is a growing market for maintenance, repair and overhaul of military and commercial aircraft, or you may choose sub-contract work.

 This includes: one-to-one appointments from faculty based Career Advisers, in person, over the phone or even on Skype and through email via the "Ask a Question" service.
 We also have extensive online resources for help with considering your career options and presenting yourself well to employers.
 Resources include psychometric tests, career assessments, a CV builder, interview simulator and application help.
 Our employer database has over 2,000 registered employers targeting USW students, you can receive weekly email alerts for jobs.